magicleap/developer-portal-docs/docs/guides/unity/getting-started/unity-simple-interaction.md

 1. Selected the previously created cube from [Building a Simple App](/docs/guides/unity/getting-started/unity-building-simple-app.md) and rename it to **Grabbable Cube**.

 2. Add a box collider to the Grabbable Cube if it is not already present.
-This will allow for raycasts from the controller to be detected by the cube.
+This will allow for raycasts from the [XR Ray Interactor](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/xr-ray-interactor.html) script on the controller to be detected by the cube.

 3. In the scene hierarchy, right click in an empty space and select **XR > Interaction Manager** to add a new XR Interaction manager to the scene.